jilduhaylongsod/Hemophilia_B-F9-Bioinformatics/README.md

 **Genomic coordinates shown in UCSC:** chrX:139, 530, 739-139, 563, 459
 **DNA strand:** + (positive strand)
 **Approximate gene size:** 32,721 bp

+## Part C - Understand the Gene Structure: Exons, Introns, and Transcripts
+**a.
+Number of exons you can identify in your selected transcript**
+- There are 8 exons
+**b.
+Whether multiple transcripts/isoforms are visible**
+- Yes.
+Multiple transcript/isoform annotations are visible in the UCSC Genome Browser, including RefSeq and GENCODE transcripts
+**c.
+In your own words, explain the difference between an exon and an intron**
+  - An exon is a part of the gene that stays in the mRNA and can help code for the protein.
+An intron is the part between exons that is removed when the mRNA is processed.
+**d.
+Describe whether the introns generally appear longer or shorter than the exons in your gene**
+- The introns generally appear longer than the exons in the F9 gene.
+The exons appear as shorter blocks, while the introns are the longer regions between them.